NorthIsUp/northisup.github.com/_posts/2010-06-21-why-does-this-not-ship-with-the-os.markdown

   _wp_old_slug: ""
   aktt_tweeted: "1"
 tags:
-- Life
 type: post
 status: publish
 ---

-Finally a hex based color picker for os x.
-A must for programmers that have to deal with the UI at all. http://wafflesoftware.net/hexpicker/
+Finally a [hex based color picker](http://wafflesoftware.net/hexpicker/) for os x.
+A must for programmers that have to deal with the UI at all.